100 Days My Prince: Synopsis

-Sixteen years later, Yul has grown up to be a cold and unlikable crown prince, due to the trauma of his past.
+Sixteen years later, Yul has grown up to be a cold and unlikable Crown Prince, due to the trauma of his past.
 Yul is also very smart and skilled in the martial arts.
-His father is now remarried to the new queen who dislikes him and wants the Crown Prince title for her own son while he himself is married to Kim So-hye, who is Vice-premier Kim's daughter.
+His father is now remarried to the new queen who dislikes him and wants the Crown Prince title for her own son while he himself is married to Kim So-hye, who is Vice-Premier Kim's daughter.
 Despite the marriage, Yul still longs for Yi-seo, even though he believes that Yi-seo was killed.
-This causes him to despise the crown princess and her father.
+This causes him to despise the Crown Princess and her father.
 Yul constantly avoids consummating the marriage, despite the various schemes to ensure the consummation takes place.
 At the same time, a drought occurs in Joseon and people begin to blame Yul and his refusal to consummate the marriage as the reason.
 Annoyed, Yul orders all the singles in the nation to be married off in a month to help alleviate the drought.

 While en route to a rain ritual, Yul and his followers are ambushed by assassins arranged by Cha-eon, and he is almost killed.
-The crown princess was pregnant with another's child (later revealed to be Mu Yeon's, Hong-shim/Yi-Seo's brother) and the crown prince's assassination attempt was to escape from her predicament.
+It is discovered that the Crown Princess was pregnant with another's child (later revealed to be Mu Yeon's, Hong-shim/Yi-Seo's brother) and the Crown Prince's assassination attempt was to help her escape from her predicament.
 His childhood friend and guardian, Dong-joo, forces them to switch their garments, essentially luring the attackers away from Yul.
 Dong-joo is subsequently killed and falls into the river.
 The attackers do not see his face and thus believe that it is Yul.
 Meanwhile, Yul gets shot with an arrow on his chest while on the run, and accidentally knocks his head, becoming unconscious.
-When he wakes up, he has already lost his memory.
+When he wakes up, he realizes that he lost all of his memories.